The world of animal trainers is divided.

+Yes, I’m leaning heavily towards one of those camps, but I’m not an extremist.
+However, the main objective of this blog isn’t to convince people to join my side.

+Rather, I’d like us to bridge the gap and start communicating.

+#### New entry

-Yes, my feet are firmly rooted in one of those camps, but I’m not an extremist.
+Yes, I’m leaning heavily towards one of those camps, but I’m not an extremist.
 However, the main objective of this blog isn’t to convince people to join my side.

 Rather, I’d like us to bridge the gap and start communicating.